Air Fryer Fish Sticks

 - Cut fish crosswise into short strips about 1 inch wide.
 We got 16 strips from four fish fillets, but if your Air Fryer is a smaller model you might not be able to cook that much at once.

-- Prepare two bowls, one with beaten eggs and the other with a mixture of the almond flour, Fish Rub, and a little freshly-ground black pepper.
+- Prepare two bowls, one with beaten eggs and the other with a mixture of the almond flour (affiliate link), Fish Rub, and a little freshly-ground black pepper.

 - Set Air Fryer to 390F/200 C. Preheat the air fryer if needed.
 We sprayed the Air Fryer basket with non-stick spray.